California Rural Legal Assistance: History

-CRLA's current executive director is Jose Padilla.
+Jose Padilla's tenure as executive director was from 1984 to December 2022.
 Padilla began working at CRLA right out of Berkeley School of Law in 1978 and was promoted from directing attorney of the El Centro office to executive director in 1984.
 Under Padilla, CRLA was the first legal aid organization to bring sexual harassment litigation.
 Padilla is also the first legal aid director to testify before Congress, in this case regarding CRLA's efforts to bring justice to California's dairy workers.
 Like executive directors before him, Padilla also wrote for the UCLA Chicana/o-Latina/o Law Review, titled "California Rural Legal Assistance: The Struggles and Continued Survival of a Poverty Law Practice".

 Notable work and impact

 Morris v.
 Williams (1967)

 CRLA's first big win was in the case Morris v.
 Williams.
 CRLA brought suit against the Reagan administration to prevent cuts in the governor's budget for the California Medicare matching funds.
 CRLA fought and won the case, resulting in the restoration of $210 million to the state's Medi-Cal program for the poor and elderly.